extract¶

 all — End-to-end workflow that calls extract internally via

--c/--centerpath-search — MEP search on extracted pockets
+-c/--centerpath-search — MEP search on extracted active site models

-scan — Staged scan on extracted pockets
+scan — Staged scan on extracted active site models

 add-elem-info — Fix missing PDB element columns before extraction